-Services and Support provides a range of services to support students throughout their studies including personal support such as Counselling; Academic support; and Welfare support.
+Services and Support provides a range of services to support students throughout their studies including academic advice and assignment help from Student Learning Advisors, and personal and welfare support from Student Counsellors.

 Jobs and Employment in the Student Hub can assist students with career direction, resume and interview preparation, job search tips, and more.